-(h) All operators shall be trained on the sources, quantities and characteristics of the wastes to be processed; process line start up procedures, routine monitoring and cleanup procedures; daily processing and equipment maintenance schedules; methods of controlling fires and explosions, use of appropriate safety equipment; persons to contact concerning operational problems and other pertinent operating information shall be prepared and maintained at the facility.
+(h) All operators shall be trained on the sources, quantities and characteristics of the wastes to be processed; process line start up procedures, routine monitoring and cleanup procedures; daily processing and equipment maintenance schedules; methods of controlling access, odors and windblown materials; methods of controlling fires and explosions, use of appropriate safety equipment; persons to contact concerning operational problems and other pertinent operating information shall be prepared and maintained at the facility.
 Means of communication with emergency facilities shall be provided.